 The job outlook for the occupational therapy profession is extremely positive.
-The U.S. Bureau of Labor Statistics predicts a 33 percent increase between 2010 and 2020 in the number of positions for OT professionals, mainly due to the increasing number of elderly people and school-aged children who require these services.
+The U.S. Bureau of Labor Statistics predicts a 29 percent increase by 2020 in the number of positions for OT professionals, mainly due to the increasing number of elderly people and school-aged children who require these services.
 Graduates of St. Scholastica's Occupational Therapy Program are highly regarded; many receive job offers from the sites where they completed their fieldwork.

 "Therapists can tell when students are from St. Scholastica by their clinical experience, comfort level when interacting with other disciplines and clients, and overall professionalism.
 I want to thank the entire OT Department for preparing me for fieldwork.
 Without you, I would not have had the success I've had thus far!"